simon-eller/LetsShort/README.md

 3. **Give details**
    A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
    Give any information that is relevant to the bug:
-   * YOURLS & MySQL & PHP versions
-   * Server Software
-   * Browser name & version

    What is the expected output?
 What do you see instead?
 See the report example below.
 4. **Isolate the problem**